das67333/gol_engines/README.md

     --population
 Initialized engine in 5.7 secs
 Loaded pattern in 2.0 secs
-Updated pattern for 2^18 generations in 60.2 secs
+Updated pattern by 2^18 generations in 60.2 secs
 Population: 93_235_655
 ```